 I often ask myself "Do I need another reusable Market Bag?".
 I always end up answering myself "Yes."
 I love receiving them from foreign friends and they are a great thing to send away in return....but I crochet mine.
 They are a snap to craft and take just a few hours to complete.
 I like to add inner pockets, trick bottoms (so that the bag is self-containing) and special considerations for different kinds of groceries.
 For me, the Market Bag is a great go-to gift because it's quick and easy to make, usually only takes one ball, requires no special care for the recipient to worry about, and it does any kind of person on your gift list (note: this is an excellent thing to give someone you don't know very well.
 It's also great for someone you do know, but don't really like).
 Everyone is always glad to get a bag, and one more in the bottom of your purse can't do you any harm either.
+This summer The Loop is running a new workshop for Crocheters.
+In one session we will make a class full of greener than green bags for our summer marketing (or we will at least cover all the bases and get most of the project crocheted).
+The crochet pattern for this workshop is a classic.
+The format for the pattern has been in use here for over 100 years.
+You may come across Victorian versions on the internet, or spot a lookalike on Road to Avonlea reruns*.

 The pattern is designed to use a certain amount of cotton (keeping the materials at one ball) but additions such as wider straps and an attached change purse will be covered in the class.